 Alabama representatives attended the spring and summer webinars, and Alabama sent one attendee to the 2018 ETC annual meeting on teaching and technology.
 Alabama ETC representatives helped determine SREB’s 10 Critical Issues in Educational Technology and served on the working groups for revisions.

 Paul B. Mohr, Director of Special Programs, Alabama Commission on Higher Education

-Schools, universities and agencies in SREB states saved $3.3 million on more than $33 million in technology purchases during fiscal year 2017 — double the FY2016 savings — through SREB’s participation in MHECtech discount agreements.
+Schools, universities and agencies in SREB states saved $8.3 million on more than $83 million in technology purchases during the fiscal year 2018 — more than double the FY2017 savings — through SREB’s participation in MHECtech discount agreements.
 Organizations in each of the 16 SREB states participated.